 As you approach the course, you’ll definitely start to get excited for the round.
-The practice green is right below the clubhouse, and then the range that is severely elevated, which is very scenic overlooking some of the course.
+The practice green is right below the clubhouse, and the driving range, which is severely elevated overlooking some of the golf course.

-The course has a lot of holes that will require a smart selection off the tee.
+This golf course has a lot of holes that will require a smart club selection off the tee.
 There’s a few par 4s that long hitters can give it a shot at green, especially #1 that plays just around 300yds and slightly downhill.
 It’s fairly open so take a whack at it, especially if you’re playing a breakfast ball.

 The more we play golf in Statesville, we’re noticing they have some really great golf courses.
 Between River Oaks, Larkin, and Statesville Country Club – we’ve been very impressed!

-Check out their website for a hole-by-hole tour with commentary on how they recommend to play each hole:
+Check out their website for a hole-by-hole tour with commentary on how they recommend to play each hole.
+The link to the course tour is at the top of this page.
+See below for the signature holes on this golf course.

 #3 Par 4, 393yds, Handicap: 16 – This is a tricky hole with room on the right to miss.
 If you go too long or left, you’ll most likely be dead.
 You’ll want to consider playing less than driver off the tee with an approach to a slightly elevated green so club up!
 Par is a good score here.